 The Big Cheese, Caerphilly, South Wales, last weekend in July

 A weekend of celebration which commences on Friday evening with The Great Cheese Race followed by a firework display.
 The free event has many food stalls selling a range of welsh produce including cheese.
 Throughout the weekend, there is live music featuring local artists and visitors can watch medieval enactments in Caerphilly Castle.
 Coach parking is free but must be reserved in advance.
 The coach driver will receive a lunch voucher for use at a local restaurant as well as a goodie bag.
-Group and coach visitor information can be found here.
+Go to Visit Caerphilly for group and coach visitor information.